 Another post-purchase property tax in Portugal is the Adicional Imposto Municipal Sobre Imóveis (AIMI).
 This relatively new tax is infamously referred to as the Portuguese Wealth Tax, as it affects those with a total real estate worth above €600,000.

-The tax is calculated on an individual basis, meaning that if a property is jointly owned, then your property will have to be worth over €1.2 mi before it starts owing AIMI.
+The tax is calculated on an individual basis, meaning that if a property is jointly owned, it must be worth over €1.2 mi before it starts owing AIMI.

 The tax rates for AIMI are as follows:

-• Tax of o.4 percent on the total amount of properties held by companies
+• o.4 percent on the total amount of properties held by companies

-• Tax of 1 percent on property valued between €1 mi and €2 mi
+• 1 percent on property valued between €1 mi and €2 mi

-• Tax of 1.5 percent if the total value exceeds €2 million
+• 1.5 percent if the total value exceeds €2 million

 Tax on rental income

-If you decide after purchasing your property that you wish to let it out, you will be taxed on any profits you make from rental income.
+If you decide after purchasing your property to let it out, you will be taxed on any profits you make from rental income.
 Generally, net rental income is taxed at a flat rate of 28 percent.
-However, dependent on the specific characteristics of the contract you may be able to benefit from reduced rates or exemptions.
+However, depending on the specific characteristics of the contract, you may benefit from reduced rates or exemptions.

-When declaring your rental income to the Portuguese tax authorities, you might be entitled to certain tax deductions.
+You might be entitled to certain tax deductions when declaring your rental income to the Portuguese tax authorities.
 Deductions for fire insurance are allowed (as it is compulsory for all rental properties) alongside value expense deductions such as IMI, costs associated with obtaining an energy certificate, and condominium fees, if applicable.

-We recommend reading our article detailing Portugal’s property taxes if you’re considering letting out your property.
+We recommend reading our article detailing Portugal’s property taxes if you consider letting out your property.

 Inheritance Taxes in Portugal

-Portugal has a very favorable inheritance tax as no inheritance tax is applied to direct family members.
-However, there is a 10 percent stamp duty (Imposto do Selo) on Portuguese assets while inheriting or gifting an estate to a spouse or children.
+Portugal has a favorable inheritance tax scheme, as no tax is applied to direct family members.

 Company Taxes in Portugal

 In Portugal, if you own a company/business, you must pay Corporate Tax at a flat rate of 21 percent on any taxable profits.
-Local municipality surcharges of up to 1.5 percent apply, as do additional charges on profits of more than €1.5 million.
+Local municipality corporate tax rate surcharges of up to 1.5 percent apply, as do additional charges on profits of more than €1.5 million.

 Small- and medium-sized companies can pay a reduced corporate tax rate of 17 percent on their first €15,000 of taxable profit.